kyverno/website/content/en/docs/Installation/_index.md

   namespace: default
 # - apiGroup: rbac.authorization.k8s.io
 #   kind: User
 #   name:
 # - apiGroup: rbac.authorization.k8s.io
 #   kind: Group
 #   name:
 ```

 ### Resource Filters

 The admission webhook checks if a policy is applicable on all admission requests.
 The Kubernetes kinds that are not be processed can be filtered by adding a `ConfigMap` in namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`.
-The default name of this `ConfigMap` is `init-config` but can be changed by modifying the value of the environment variable `INIT_CONFIG` in the kyverno deployment dpec. `data.resourceFilters` must be a sequence of one or more `[<Kind>,<Namespace>,<Name>]` entries with `*` as wildcard.
+The default name of this `ConfigMap` is `init-config` but can be changed by modifying the value of the environment variable `INIT_CONFIG` in the kyverno deployment spec. `data.resourceFilters` must be a sequence of one or more `[<Kind>,<Namespace>,<Name>]` entries with `*` as wildcard.
 Thus, an item `[Node,*,*]` means that admissions of `Node` in any namespace and with any name will be ignored.

 By default we have specified Nodes, Events, APIService, and SubjectAccessReview as the kinds to be skipped in the default configuration in `install.yaml`.